Holy Eucharist

 Preparation of children for the reception of the Holy Eucharist requires that the child has sufficient knowledge and is prepared with care to understand the mystery of Christ’s presence.
 The child must demonstrate his/her readiness to receive the Body and Blood of the Lord with faith and devotion.
 Children must have at least 2 years of religious education classes and must participate in an interview with a member of the parish staff to determine their readiness for the celebration of the sacrament.

 Most children will celebrate their First Eucharist during the second grade, if their religious education is on track.
-We hold a large group Mass and we do offer small groups at Sunday and Saturday vigil masses in May for those who prefer this setting.
+We hold a large group Mass and we do offer small groups at the Saturday 4 pm vigil mass in May for those who prefer this setting.

 Children that have not been baptized can receive their sacraments through the RCIC program.